hpsan/azure-cli-extensions/src/sentinel/README.md

 - Add support to deploying other Sentinel resources such as playbooks, data sources, etc., via the CLI
 - Add support to new features added to detections such as alert grouping.
 This is currently blocked on this being available via the Azure REST API
 ### References
-- Prior art, using Powershell https://github.com/wortell/AZSentinel
+- Prior art, Powershell library https://github.com/wortell/AZSentinel
--
+- Prior art, sample repo setup using the powershell library https://github.com/javiersoriano/sentinelascode